cmda-minor-web/progressive-web-apps-2223/course/week-3.md

 * Runtime performance
 * Time to first byte

-Make sure you work out every optimization in a separate branch.
-Merge the branches back to the master branch.
 Document in your README.md, per optimization, what the effect of the optimization has been.
 Ultimately you also give a conclusion about the total effect of your optimizations.

 #### Resources